 Submit Your Essay and You Could Win $1,000 for College!

-Notice: The 2015 deadline has passed, please standby for another SaveOnEnergy.com® Education Scholarship coming in the summer of 2016!
+Notice: The 2015 deadline has passed, please standby for the next SaveOnEnergy.com® Education Scholarship.
+In the meantime, check out some of our great energy resources in your area!

 The use of digital textbooks is on the rise.
 Many universities or colleges are offering them or students are choosing e-books as an alternative on their own.
 Although some people prefer the romance of hardcopy textbooks, it is questionable whether digital or hardcopy textbooks are more eco-friendly.